-Our After School Enrichment is an amazing opportunity for your student to get to know our local ecology, explore with their peers, and form lasting connections outside!
+Our nature After School Enrichment is an amazing opportunity for your student to get to know our local ecology, explore with their peers, and form lasting connections outside!

 Although Los Angeles is the second-largest city in the United States, our special city is proximal to so many spectacular outdoor classrooms.
 Some of these include Echo Park Lake, Elysian Park, San Gabriel Mountains, Santa Monica Mountains, the Los Angeles River Watershed, and many more!